umbraco/UmbracoDocs/Umbraco-Cloud/Troubleshooting/Deployments/Structure-Error/index.md

 versionFrom: 7.0.0
 ---

-# Troubleshooting structure deployment/restore errors
+# How to resolve collision errors

-## Error in files containing site structure

 :::note
 If your project is using Umbraco Courier, please refer to this article instead: [Schema Mismatches with Courier](../../Courier/Structure-Errors-Courier)
 :::

-On some occasions, it's possible that you'll encounter collision errors on your Umbraco Cloud environments.
-This means that two `.uda` files are created for the same entity.
-The `.uda` files contain schema data for each of your entities (e.g Document Types, Templates, Macros, Dictionary Items, Data types).
+On some occasions, it is possible that you will encounter **collision errors** on your Umbraco Cloud environments.

+This means that two (or more) `.uda` files have been created for the same entity.
+The `.uda` files contain schema data for each of your entities e.g Document Types, Templates, Macros, Dictionary Items, Data types etc (for a full list of these entities see [What are UDA files?](../../Setup/Power-Tools/Generating-UDA-files/#what-are-uda-files)).

-Example:
+Here's an example of a collision error:

     Some artifacts collide on unique identifiers.
     This means that they have different Udis, yet